balaji-venkatesh/balaji-venkatesh.github.io/README.md

 ---
-title: Home
+title: Balaji Venkatesh
-order: 1
 permalink: /
 ---

-#### Hello!
+# Balaji Venkatesh

+I am a Software Analyst at Hitachi Rail, where I develop software for automated rail projects.

+I am also a part-time MASc student in the Electrical and Computer Engineering Department at the University of Waterloo, under the supervision of [Professor Andrew Boutros](https://andrewboutros.github.io/).
+My research interests are in FPGA design and computer networks.

-My name is Balaji Venkatesh, and I'm a Canadian computer engineer.
-My interests range across hardware, software, and networks.
-I hold an Honours Bachelor of Applied Science in Engineering Science from the University of Toronto, specializing in Computer Engineering.
+Before joining the University of Waterloo, I received my Honours Bachelor of Applied Science in Engineering Science from the University of Toronto, specializing in Computer Engineering.

 <img class="rounded border" src="/assets/Balaji Venkatesh.jpeg" style="width:18rem; height:15rem;" alt="Photo of Balaji Venkatesh"/>